Evonne-12/dental-implants/README.md

 # dental-implants
 This Python code implements a chatbot that answers questions related to dental implants.
 The chatbot is based on LLama2 language model, which is a powerful and versatile natural language processing model.

 Before running the code, you need to ensure that Python has been installed.
-My python version is Python 3.8.16.
+My python version is python 3.8.16.

 The link for downloading Python https://www.python.org/downloads/